puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_windows_file_paths.markdown

 ### When to Use Each Kind of Slash

 If Puppet itself is interpreting the file path, forward slashes are generally okay.
 If the file path is being passed directly to a Windows program, backslashes may be mandatory.
-If the file path is meant for the puppet master, forward-slashes may be mandatory.
+If the file path is meant for the Puppet master, forward-slashes may be mandatory.

 The most notable instances of each kind of path are listed below.